Knowledge Management Cycle: From Theory to Real-World Implementation

 Your knowledge management cycle needs proper storage before you can share it effectively with others.
 The way you share and present knowledge will impact how effectively people adopt and utilize it throughout your organization.

-Push vs. pull distribution models
+Push vs. pull knowledge distribution models: What is the difference?

 Knowledge distribution works through push or pull models.
 Push distribution actively sends information to users through newsletters, alerts, and training materials whenever they ask for it.
-This approach will give a way to reach all employees who need critical information.
+This approach provides a way to reach all employees who need critical information.
+Pull distribution, on the other hand, lets users find information when they need it through knowledge bases or search systems.
+It empowers individuals to seek out specific answers at their own pace rather than being overwhelmed by unsolicited updates.

-- Dashboards: Content owners use knowledge management dashboards to measure usage and quality while checking if proper processes are followed.
+• Dashboards: Content owners use knowledge management dashboards to measure usage and quality while checking if proper processes are followed.

-- Infographics: These visual tools communicate complex concepts clearly and keep people engaged, especially when sharing knowledge internally.
+• Infographics: These visual tools communicate complex concepts clearly and keep people engaged, especially when sharing knowledge internally.

-Integrating KM with communication tools (Slack, Teams)
+How to integrate KM with communication tools (Slack, Teams)

 Communication platforms today work as powerful knowledge-sharing hubs.
 Microsoft Teams does more than just communication – it works as a resilient knowledge base through dedicated channels, permission controls, and integration with tools like SharePoint.